linqingliDestinyController/NGFKT/README.md

 # Knowledge Relation Rank Enhanced Heterogeneous Learning Interaction Modeling for Neural Graph Forgetting Knowledge Tracing(NGFKT)

+## About
+This is an implementation of the NGFKT model referring to the following paper: Knowledge Relation Rank Enhanced Heterogeneous Learning Interaction Modeling for Neural Graph Forgetting Knowledge Tracing

+## Contributors
+1. Linqing Li : ll815@uowmail.edu.au
+2. Zhifeng Wang : zfwang@ccnu.edu.cn</br>

+Faculty of Artificial Intelligence in Education, Central China Normal University, Wuhan 430079, China

 ## Datasets
 We have placed the preprocessed Eedi datasets in the "datasets" folder.
 When considering the limitations of the github and the large size of the ASSIST2012 datasets, we placed the ASSIST2012 in our google drive referring to the links[<a href="https://drive.google.com/drive/folders/1UO2vVQbrADtX3pybxb4MSMIuGpSEt-A3?usp=share_link">Click</a>]